GRACE, OBEDIENCE, AND SALVATION….THE NARROW ROAD

-I truly see the scriptures as flames of truth, and as the burning bush spoke to Moses, so the word of God speaks to us – and it is telling all of those who call on the name of the Lord to: believe, surrender, repent, love, obey, and be holy – and I know that I can’t do any of that without calling on the Holy Spirit to come to me and help me put my proud and selfish ways aside.
+I view the scriptures as flames of truth, and as the burning bush spoke to Moses, so the word of God speaks to us – and it is telling all of those who call on the name of the Lord to: believe, surrender, repent, love, obey, and be holy – and I know that I can’t do any of that without calling on the Holy Spirit to help me put my proud and selfish ways aside.
 God doesn’t want an intellectual “decision.”
 He wants our hearts, our souls, and our minds.
 In other words…he wants our lives.

 Grace and the Narrow Road….

 “…Because strait is the gate, and narrow is the way which leadeth unto to life, and few there be that find it.”
 Matthew 7:14

-I believe that anyone who takes the time to read the scriptures for themselves will see, clearly, that Jesus (and Paul, Peter and James) speaks frequently and with great earnestness, about how loving God in spirit and truth results in obedience and fruit-bearing …. not as works, since we are saved solely by his free gift of grace, but as evidence of a sincere love for him – or as evidence of our faith.
+I believe that anyone who takes the time to read the scriptures for themselves will see clearly, that Jesus (and Paul, Peter and James) speaks frequently and with great earnestness, about how loving God in spirit and truth results in obedience and fruit-bearing …. not as works, since we are saved solely by his free gift of grace, but as evidence of a sincere love for him – or as evidence of our faith.
 Jesus seems to equate love for God and salvation with obedience – especially in John 14:15-29(I will quote it below) and 1 John 2:3-4.
-How could a good and “just” God allow someone into heaven through his bloody, brutal death who didn’t actually love him but simply used him for a free ticket to heaven?
+How could a good and “just” God allow someone into heaven through his bloody, brutal death who didn’t actually love him but simply used him as a free ticket to heaven?
 I believe that the scriptures state without equivocation, that He can’t…and He won’t.
-He doesn’t want our words, He wants our undivided hearts set on him…and he will help us by the Holy Spirit once we have committed ourselves to him in spirit and in truth.
+He doesn’t want our words, He wants our undivided hearts set on him…and he will help us by the Holy Spirit once we have committed ourselves to him in truth.